csvalpha/amber-api/README.md

 $ EDITOR="code --wait" bundle exec rails credentials:edit
 ```

-## Run improvmx locally
+## Run ImprovMX locally
-To test the improvmx endpoint you can setup improvmx to forward mail to your local machine.
+To test the ImprovMX endpoint you can setup ImprovMX to forward mail to your local machine.
 To do this you should follow the following steps.

 1. Install [ngrok](https://ngrok.com/download)
 2. Run ngrok with `./ngrok http 3000`
-3. Add an improvmx email address to `https://actionmailbox:<action_mailbox-ingress-password>@<ngrok-address>/rails/action_mailbox/improvmx/inbound_emails`
+3. Add an ImprovMX email address that forwards to `https://actionmailbox:<action_mailbox-ingress-password>@<ngrok-address>/rails/action_mailbox/improvmx/inbound_emails`
 4. Add the `NGROK_HOST` to your `.env` file
 5. Start the rails server